The

 • Physical and Health Education (PHE)

 The requirement from year 1 to year 3 (grades 6 to 8) is a minimum of 50 hours of instruction per subject group in each academic year.
-Although for years 4 and 5 (grades 9 and 10) the requirement is a minimum of 70 hours per subject group.

 What is the schedule like for a typical student at our IB school